knighthat/Kreate/README.md

 - Download songs or entire playlists for offline playback (not cache)
 - Background playback
 - Listening statistics
-- Audio visualizer on player with many type of effects $.^1$
+- Audio visualizer on player with many type of effects.¹
 - News, mood, musical genres, new albums from favourite artists
 - Import/Export online, RiMusic playlists, can be shared with friends
 - Fetch, display, edit, translate synchronized, or not, songs lyrics